IAPOLINARIO/100-days-of-code/day-20/README.md

 ## Requirements

 Design an API endpoint that provides autocomplete suggestions for large cities.
-The suggestions should be restricted to cities in the USA, and Canada with a population above 5000 people.
+The suggestions should be restricted to cities in the USA, Brazil and Canada with a population above 5000 people.

 - the endpoint is exposed at `/suggestions`
 - the partial (or complete) search term is passed as a query string parameter `q`